Alluxio/alluxio/docs/en/index.md

 Spark, Apache MapReduce, or Apache Flink, and various kinds of storage systems, such as Amazon S3, OpenStack Swift, GlusterFS, HDFS, Ceph, or OSS.
-Alluxio brings significant performance improvement to the ecosystem; for example, [Baidu](https://www.baidu.com) uses Alluxio to improve speedup the throughput of their data analytics pipeline by
+Alluxio brings significant performance improvement to the ecosystem; for example, [Baidu](https://www.baidu.com) uses Alluxio to improve speedup the throughput of their data analytics pipeline
 [30 times](http://www.alluxio.com/assets/uploads/2016/02/Baidu-Case-Study.pdf).
 Barclays makes the impossible possible with Alluxio to accelerate jobs from [hours to seconds](https://dzone.com/articles/Accelerate-In-Memory-Processing-with-Spark-from-Hours-to-Seconds-With-Tachyon).